talmolab/sleap-nn/docs/config.md

     - `model_ckpt`: (**Note**: Any parameters from [Lightning's ModelCheckpoint](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.ModelCheckpoint.html) could be used.)
         - `save_top_k`: (int) If save_top_k == k, the best k models according to the quantity monitored will be saved.
 If save_top_k == 0, no models are saved.
 If save_top_k == -1, all models are saved.
 Please note that the monitors are checked every every_n_epochs epochs. if save_top_k >= 2 and the callback is called multiple times inside an epoch, the name of the saved file will be appended with a version count starting with v1 unless enable_version_counter is set to False.
         - `save_last`: (bool) When True, saves a last.ckpt whenever a checkpoint file gets saved.
 On a local filesystem, this will be a symbolic link, and otherwise a copy of the checkpoint file.
 This allows accessing the latest checkpoint in a deterministic manner. *Default*: None.
-    - `device`: (str) Device on which torch.Tensor will be allocated.
-One of the ("cpu", "cuda", "mkldnn", "opengl", "opencl", "ideep", "hip", "msnpu").
     - `trainer_devices`: (int) Number of devices to train on (int), which devices to train on (list or str), or "auto" to select automatically.
     - `trainer_accelerator`: (str) One of the ("cpu", "gpu", "tpu", "ipu", "auto"). "auto" recognises the machine the model is running on and chooses the appropriate accelerator for the `Trainer` to be connected to.
     - `enable_progress_bar`: (bool) When True, enables printing the logs during training.